 - 12 teams – 600/1

 The most common betting market for most punters is the outright betting market.
 Here punters will simply place their stake on the team that they believe will win the Stanley Cup or any of the regional divisions.
-As we mentioned at the very beginning, these odds change drastically over the season, so finding the best time to place your bet is the most crucial aspect of this.
+As I mentioned at the very beginning, these odds change drastically over the season, so finding the best time to place your bet is the most crucial aspect of this.

 Betting on the Stanley Cup winners is the most popular outright market for NHL punters, but there is also value to be had in predicting which sides will win the respective divisions.
 Punters can also include the winners of the Metropolitan, Eastern, Western, Central, Pacific, and Atlantic divisions into one longer formed bet called an accumulator.
 Should all the predictions be right in this bet, then the returns could be incredibly lucrative.
 However, all selections must be right in order for the bet to be a winner.